In 2017 the entire Circle A Registered cowherd was dispersed.

 We’re not insinuating anyone does this intentionally, in fact, very few producers have profitability data on their cowherd; they honestly don’t know which cows are the most and least profitable genetics.
 Doesn’t it make sense to purchase your seedstock from someone who does?
 Someone who forces those cows to work in a commercial production environment, who demands those cows produce and perform at a level that increases profits for their commercial customers and who strictly culls those females, without prejudice, for necessity traits that make the producers’ lives easier.

-Only because of the scale of Circle A and the fact that for over two decades we have been measuring and selecting for actual profitability, we can offer a solution in the form of the Circle A Premium Bull (CAPB).
-The CAPB comes out of only the top 5% highest profitability females out of a 7,000 head cowherd forced to function at a profitable level with minimal inputs in a true commercial production environment.
-For over two decades we have been aggressively using AI, collecting more data in our Premium cowherd than our registered herd, and calculating exclusive EPDs and Profitability Indexes.
+Only because of the scale of Circle A and the fact that for over two decades we have been measuring and selecting for actual profitability, we can offer a solution in the form of our Wangus bulls.
+These bulls come out of only the top 5% highest profitability females out of a 6,000 head cowherd forced to function at a profitable level with minimal inputs in a true commercial production environment.
+For over two decades we have been aggressively using AI, collecting more data in our commercial cowherd than our registered herd, and calculating exclusive EPDs and Profitability Indexes.
 We have been formulating proprietary EPDs for Cow Stayability, Heifer Pregnancy, Feed Intake, and Average Daily Gain, plus all the growth and carcass traits you are all accustomed to and using them to create the most accurate profitability index on beef cattle in the world.
-Our Premium cows thrive in a fescue-based grass environment at 500 cows per man and are expected to wean a calf annually with no issues of soundness, eyes, feet, udders or temperament.
-Only after a cow has proven herself to be in the upper echelons of this production system and produced profitable progeny through the feedlot and on the rail, does she earn the right to be the dam of a Circle A Premium bull.
-Wouldn’t you like to know all of that is built into the bulls you’re buying?
+Our Wangus cows thrive in a fescue-based grass environment at 500 cows per man and are expected to wean a calf annually with no issues of soundness, eyes, feet, udders or temperament.

-As the graph clearly depicts, we could raise registered bulls out of registered cows and tell you they’re good because they have a registration paper, or we could raise CAPB bulls out of elite females tested and proven in a commercial production environment.
+As the graph clearly depicts, we could raise registered bulls out of registered cows and tell you they’re good because they have a registration paper, or we could raise Wangus bulls out of elite females tested and proven in a commercial production environment.
 I know which bulls we would rather use in our own commercial operation.
-The CAPB Bull lowers our risks, produces calves that come easy, grow fast and hang high-valued carcasses while also yielding daughters that are matched to our environment.
+With the hybrid vigor of our Wangus bulls we are able to lower our risks, produces calves that come easy, grow fast and hang high-valued carcasses while also yielding daughters that are matched to our environment.
 As we continue to select bulls out of only our most profitable females, the normal distribution curve does not change, but is does continually shift to the right, toward greater profitability.
-Over time our average cow don’t make us $100, they make us $200; our best don’t just make $500, they make $600 and the evolution toward greater profitability continues.
+Over time our average cows don’t make us $100, they make us $200; our best don’t just make $500, they make $600 and the evolution toward greater profitability continues.